Archive for the ‘You call that a Joke?’ Category

 Sunday, February 15th, 2009

-Seven times I have tried to get The New Yorker magazine to recognize my cartoon caption writing prowess.
-Seven times I have been snubbed.
-Not one of my seven entries has been crowned with the laurels of finalist.
-(There are always three finalists, chosen by The New Yorker behind closed doors.)
+Seven times I have tried to get the New Yorker magazine to recognize my cartoon-caption-writing prowess.
+Seven times I’ve been snubbed.
+Not one of my seven entries has been crowned with the laurels of finalist (for each contest three finalists are chosen), let alone winner.
 Each stinging rejection was unfair.

 Demonstrably unfair.